 Maybe, you know someone like that, the one that’s left out.
 Picked on, even after school, there are people you might work with, or even at church, say hello and see what happens.
 Or even the one who is popular but needs a real friend.

 Upon entering my 20’s, they were just memories.
 I heard about a marriage or a baby and the comment about where was my third novel, not calls, dinner or a card.
 I didn’t really search them out either, still haven’t with Facebook or anything.
 In a day when you can friend or unfriend someone so easily, I’m sure friendship is even more fleeting.
 That’s why if you have a kindred spirit, hang on to that person, man or woman, yes you can have platonic friends, but your husband or wife should be the best one besides a parent, or Jesus, of course.

 A real friend will keep in touch, go out to lunch, go to the mall.
-They will will also know when your’re tired and let you rest.
+They will will also know when you’re tired and let you rest.
 They won’t push you into doing the wrong things if you are a Christian.
 They will listen to you and not always be talking about themselves, what they think or how they see it and not always want you to solve their problems.
 They won’t always ask you for money.
 If they borrow it, they’ll pay it back.
 Or the dress or the book, they’d wash your car if you loaned it.
-Your dog will like them.
-Dogs are an excellent judge of people.
-I think this why I confided so much n my poodle, Cozy, I could tell her anything.
+Or buy some gas.
+They will pick up the check sometimes.

 People who love you lighten your load, they don’t burden you.
 You may minister to some people who are not going to be friends.
 You will have many acquaintances.
 You will have friends, but only a couple of really close ones.
-Choose them wisely, with the help of your best friend Jesus.
+Choose them wisely, with the help of your best friend, Jesus.